YonaLW/liwei.github.io/_pages/cv.md

     * Wrote the design and maintenance report and MOC test report for the hatches and airborne equipment of AG600
     * Programmed with Matlab, extract and analyze efficiently the flight parameters of sensor data
     * Recorded and analyzed the motion of hatches, and optimized their structural dimensions
+    * Structural optimization design of the float, to enhance AG600's wave resistance ability in case of in the Mediterranean region

 Publications
 ======